 A Kansas levy can affect more than bank funds.
 If a tax warrant or lien is filed, the state can seize personal property, wages, and even real property.
 Federal exemptions that protect certain income may not apply under state law, meaning normally exempt money could still be levied.
 Taxpayers must understand that many property types are at risk if taxes remain due.

 Filing bankruptcy may provide an automatic stay that temporarily halts collection.
 However, not all tax debt is discharged in bankruptcy.
 In Kansas, levied funds or assets may not be released unless the case meets specific requirements under federal law.
-Taxpayers who file must check with a qualified attorney to understand how their account balance, wages, or property will be treated within the bankruptcy process and what options remain.
+Taxpayers who file must consult with a qualified attorney to understand how their account balance, wages, or property will be treated within the bankruptcy process and what options remain.